quaderno/quaderno-ruby/README.md

 This will return a hash with information about the rate limit and your remaining requestes

-## Accessing the instances
+## Reading the values

-You can access all the instance fields like this:
+Quaderno-ruby parses all the json responses in human readable data, so you can access each value just like this:

 ```ruby
   contact.id